 Crossbite Correction

-A crossbite happens when your lower teeth cover one or more of your upper teeth when you bite.
-This irregular and intermittent contact of your upper and lower teeth can happen in several places in the mouth and cause a variety of health problems.
+A crossbite occurs when your lower teeth cover one or more of your upper teeth when you bite.
+This irregular and intermittent contact between your upper and lower teeth can occur in different places in the mouth, leading to various health problems.

 Crossbite Correction in Tinton Falls, NJ